• Skip to primary navigation

 stack of french toast waffles getting syrup poured on top.

-Why I love these French toast waffles
+Why I love these French Toast Waffles

 Have I not mentioned the dimples and crevices and crispy edges?
 Pools of maple syrup and melted butter?
 Is that not enough?